-Feedback: LIPA staff recommended and the LIPA Board of Trustees has adopted a series of specific initiatives to produce benefits for LIPA customers in the areas of productivity, efficient deployment of capital, improved customer satisfaction and better execution of high priority work, among others.
+Feedback: Implementation of Recommendation No. 27 is in progress.
+LIPA staff recommended and the LIPA Board of Trustees has adopted a series of specific initiatives to produce benefits for LIPA customers in the areas of productivity, efficient deployment of capital, improved customer satisfaction and better execution of high priority work, among others.